Non-linear Welfare-Aware Strategic Learning: Proofs

 \subsection{Proof of Thm.~\ref{theorem:generalswf}}

 \begin{proof} 1.
-Proof of the necessity: When (i) does not hold, $f^{*}$ is not equal to $h$ and the agents cannot perfectly estimate $f^{*}$ with $Q^{f^{*}}_x$.
-Therefore, if (ii) does not hold, this means there must exist a cost function $c(x,x')$, under which we can find a region $A \subset \text{dom}(X)$ where $Q^{f^{*}}_x$ increases while $h$ decreases inside $A$.
-Thus, if we specify a cost function and an agent to satisfy the requirement that the agent can only change her features within $A$ and when $P_X$ is any continuous distribution, then $f^{*}$ is unsafe, and we prove that either (i) or (ii) should at least hold.
+Proof of the necessity: If the condition does not hold this means there must exist a cost function $c(x,x')$, under which we can find a region $A \subset \text{dom}(X)$ where $Q^{f^{*}}_x$ increases while $h$ decreases inside $A$.
+Thus, if we specify a cost function and an agent to satisfy the requirement that the agent can only change her features within $A$ and when $P_X$ is any continuous distribution, then $f^{*}$ is unsafe.

-2. Proof of the sufficiency: (i) is already a sufficient condition.
-Then for (ii), we know for each dimension $i$, $Q^{f^{*}}_x$ improves at the same direction as $h$ and only the magnitude differs.
+2. Proof of the sufficiency: We know for each dimension $i$, $Q^{f^{*}}_x$ improves at the same direction as $h$ and only the magnitude differs.
 This means agents will never be misguided by $Q^{f^{*}}_x$, thereby ensuring the safety. \end{proof}